 - Make sure you’re in ‘Camera’ mode

-- Pinch the screen, you should see the following image.
+- Pinch the screen, and you should see the following image.
 This shows it’s disabled.

 - Go to settings > Privacy